jonverg/354LiteratureReview/README.md

 Over the years, CUDA has evolved with support for new hardware architectures, improved libraries (e.g., cuBLAS, cuDNN), and enhanced APIs that allow for more efficient memory management, kernel launches, and inter-thread communication.
 Its integration with higher-level languages, particularly Python, has also grown, enabling Python developers to access CUDA's GPU acceleration capabilities through libraries like PyCUDA, CuPy, and Numba.

+## When is CUDA Best Used?

+One of the most widespread applications of CUDA is in deep learning, particularly for training neural networks.
+Deep learning models, especially large-scale neural networks such as convolutional neural networks (CNNs), recurrent neural networks (RNNs), and transformers (used in large language models, or LLMs), require vast amounts of matrix operations, which are highly computationally intensive.
+CUDA is best used when training deep learning models where there is a need for parallel computation on large datasets.
+By leveraging the parallel processing capabilities of GPUs, CUDA significantly reduces the time required for training deep networks.
+Popular frameworks like TensorFlow, PyTorch, and Keras are built on CUDA-enabled libraries such as cuDNN (CUDA Deep Neural Network library) to accelerate neural network operations.
+Example scenarios where CUDA proves invaluable include training large-scale LLMs like GPT-3, BERT, DALL-E, and performing computer vision tasks like image recognition and natural language processing (NLP).

+CUDA is also extensively used in scientific computing and high-performance computing (HPC).
+In scientific research, simulations and computations often involve heavy numerical calculations, which benefit greatly from CUDA acceleration.
+Fields such as molecular dynamics, quantum mechanics, fluid dynamics, climate modeling, bioinformatics, and astrophysics are prime examples.
+CUDA is best employed when performing simulations and computations that involve large datasets or require iterative and highly parallelizable algorithms.
+Researchers leverage CUDA to accelerate simulations that would otherwise take days or weeks on a CPU, reducing them to hours or minutes on a GPU.

+### Example Scenarios:
+- Training large-scale LLMs like GPT-3, BERT, DALL-E
+- Performing computer vision tasks like image recognition
+- Natural language processing (NLP)
+- Simulating protein folding (e.g., Folding@home)
+- Climate change modeling
+- Quantum simulations
+- Computational fluid dynamics (CFD)
+- Real-time facial recognition systems
+- Autonomous driving (object detection and classification)
+- Video surveillance
+- Medical imaging (MRI, CT scans)

 ## Subfields of Programming Languages (PL) Contributing to CUDA Integration

 Several subfields of programming languages have contributed to the integration of CUDA with low-level and high-level languages: